Examples

 {% assign entry = entries.first %}

-You can paginate the entries using the filter paginated and display the pagination links with the filter pagination_links, for example:
+You can paginate entries using the paginated filter and show pagination links with the pagination_links filter, for example:

 {% assign entries = spaces['space_uid'].types['type_uid'].entries | paginated: 10 %}